A sine transform based preconditioned MINRES method for all-at-once systems from constant and variable-coefficient evolutionary PDEs: Declarations

-The work of Sean Hon was supported in part by the Hong Kong RGC under grant 22300921, a start-up allowance from the Croucher Foundation, and a Tier 2 Start-up Grant from Hong Kong Baptist University.
-The work of Stefano Serra-Capizzano was supported in part by INDAM-GNCS.
+The work of S. Hon was supported in part by the Hong Kong RGC under grant 22300921, a start-up allowance from the Croucher Foundation, and a Tier 2 Start-up Grant from Hong Kong Baptist University.
+The work of S. Serra-Capizzano was supported in part by INDAM-GNCS.
+Furthermore, the work of Stefano Serra-Capizzano wss funded from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 955701.
+The JU receives support from the European Union’s Horizon 2020 research and innovation programme and Belgium, France, Germany, Switzerland.
+Stefano Serra-Capizzano is also grateful for the support of the Laboratory of Theory, Economics and Systems – Department of Computer Science at Athens University of Economics and Business.